-In the following two sub-sections the hydraulic aperture data as determined in this study is presented (Section 3.1) and compared among measurement methods (Section 3.2).
-All data related to this publication are attached as Supplementary Material.
+In the following two sub-sections the hydraulic aperture data as determined in this study is presented (Section 3.1) and compared with respect to the comparability of applied measurement methods (Section 3.2).
+All data related to this publication is attached as Supplementary Material.